iSach/audio-filtering/README.md

 The `example` package contains some example files, demonstrating some implemented filters, and some combinations of them.
 For example, the cascade of 3 all-pass filters as it was suggested to implement it.
+They can be run similarly to the echo demo mentioned above;

 ### `filters` package
 It contains all the basic filters, plus some more complex implementations